christianalfoni/reactx/docs/effects.md

-# Environment Dependencies
+# Effects

 Applications run in an environment, typically the browser.
 You might need to use certain APIs from the environment, for example `localStorage`.
 The application also typically uses certain 3rd party libraries, for example you use `firebase` for persistence.
 Your application and its code does not really care about `localStorage` or `firebase`, it only cares about persistence.

-Creating an environment interface for your application is a pattern that can clean up your implementation by removing terminology and abstractions that is unrelated to the application itself (like `localStorage` or `firebase`).
+Creating an effects interface for your application is a pattern that can clean up your implementation by removing terminology and abstractions that is unrelated to the application itself (like `localStorage` or `firebase`).
 Additionally you will often avoid adding explicit types in your application code.

 The pattern also increases testability as you do not have to mock the environment the tests run in, you rather mock your environment interface.